Water Department

 Billing:

-- Water bills are processed every two months
+- Water bills are processed every two months with payments due monthly.

 - Consumption information is displayed on each water bill